 ‘Learn how to design type from scratch here in Europe.
 Based in Paris and launched by the Typofonderie team in 2015, TypeParis is an intensive type design programme.
 Our unique approach continues the long tradition of type design study that started in France back in the 1970’s.’

-PS: Attendees can buy their full Glyphs license for a steep student discount.
+PS: Programme attendees can buy their full Glyphs license at a steep student discount.

 - How much?